yogeshojha/rengine/README.md

 Some of these features have been demonstraed @ Defcon 29 Demolabs and [slides can be found here.](https://drive.google.com/file/d/1Bh8lbf-Dztt5ViHJVACyrXMiglyICPQ2/view?usp=sharing)

+- Dark Mode
 - Recon Data visualization
 - Improved correlation among recon data
-- Ability to Automatically report Vulnerabilities to Hackerone
 - Ability to identify Interesting Subdomains
+- Ability to Automatically report Vulnerabilities to Hackerone with customizable vulnerability report
 - Introducing OSINT Capabilities
 - Proxy Support
 - Recon Todo